ravi1806/AngularBasix/README.md

 * Add a directive ng-app to the html tag.
 * Add the scripts for angularjs and the dependencies.
-* Create a div with directive ng-view where view will be rendered and ng-controller with its controller.
+* Create a div with directive ng-view where view will be rendered OR ng-controller with its controller.

 ## App.js Boilerplate